Keep Your NotebookLM Sources Up to Date

 Long-running research projects.
 If your notebook spans weeks or months, sources imported early in the project are likely outdated by the time you're writing conclusions.
 Regular freshness checks prevent this drift.

 Competitive analysis.
-Competitor websites, product pages, and pricing docs change frequently.
+Shared competitor analysis docs, pricing spreadsheets, and strategy documents in Google Drive change frequently.
 Keeping these sources synced ensures your analysis reflects current reality, not a snapshot from last month.

 Regulatory and policy tracking.
-Compliance documents, legal guidelines, and policy pages get updated without notice.
+Compliance documents, legal guidelines, and policy documents in Google Drive get updated without notice.
 Stale sources in this context can lead to outdated or incorrect analysis.

 Collaborative research.
 When multiple team members edit shared Google Docs that serve as notebook sources, freshness syncing ensures everyone's analysis is based on the same current version.